 ► Audi R8 destined for the chop

-► Replaced by e-Tron GTR e-supercar
+► Replaced by this RS e-Tron e-supercar

-The seminal Audi R8 is struggling to survive beyond this iteration, as the VW Group ruthlessly pivots its product range around the new electromobility holy grail.
+It's the natural fall-out as the VW Group ruthlessly pivots its product range around the new electromobility holy grail.
 But that doesn’t mean no more exciting Audis - far from it.

 Our guide to the best electric cars and EVs on sale today